DynamiteKitty16/L5-SEAA/README.md

 Axes is also available in the admin section in order to unlock user accounts after 3 attempts.

 ## Installation and Local Setup
-If setup is required in a local enviroment, please follow this section and the steps below.
+If setup is required in a local environment, please follow this section and the steps below.

 1. Clone the repository:
    ```bash